DYArchive/distributed-youtube-tracker/README.md

 # distributed youtube tracker
 py scripts / db schema / discord bot for tracking youtube archives

+# py scripts
+compile_videos.py -
+takes input download-archive, infojsons-tarfile, or directory containing infojsons
+and compiles to a tsv of channels and videos (or just channels)!

+filter_videos_file.py -
+takes input tsv file, and filter out channels/videos excluded by editing the tsv

+import_videos.py -
+takes tsv files and imports them into DB, prompts for contact/etc for new users

 # bot commands
  * !tracker help
 	* `print this help message`